Jagger or Jäger? Google’s Update Unraveled

 “I believe that our webspam team has taken a first pass through the Jagger1 feedback and acted on a majority of the spam reports.
 The quality team may wait until Jagger3 is visible somewhere before delving into the non-spam index feedback.
 If things stay on the same schedule (which I can’t promise, but I’ll keep you posted if I learn more), Jagger3 might be visible at one data center next week.

-If you’re an SEO, what do you tell your clients or VP of Marketing about a shift like this?
+If you’re an SEO, what do you tell your clients or the marketing director about a shift like this?

 The answer’s easy.
-If you’ve been following best practices and aren’t engaging in any spammy link practices, you’re probably fine.
+Suppose you’ve been following best practices and aren’t engaging in any spammy link practices, you’re probably fine.

-If you have noticed a shift in your rankings and are sure that you don’t have any of the above tactics implemented in your program, it’s best to just wait it out.
-Since the update isn’t over yet, it’s very possible that your site will go back to where it was – and that includes dramatic increases in rankings as well.
+If you’ve noticed a shift in your rankings and are sure that none of the above tactics are implemented in your program, it’s best to wait it out.
+Since the update isn’t complete yet, your site may revert to its previous state, including any significant gains in rankings.

-If you or your clients’ rankings have fallen dramatically, ask them if they’re engaging in any of the practices listed above.
-If they are, it’s a good idea to go ahead and remove the offending content, as the Jagger 3 update might pick up the change faster than normal indexing will later.
+If you or your clients ‘ rankings have fallen dramatically, ask them if they’re engaging in any of the practices listed above.
+If they are, it’s a good idea to remove the offending content, as the Jagger 3 update may pick up the change more quickly than standard indexing later.

 Comments (2)